thej01/moonwarmer/README.md

 Here are types of mods that Moonwarmer perfectly supports.

 - Sprite Modifications *(Perfect for Moonwarmer!)*
-- Code Modification *(Works perfect alone, but could conflict with other mods if they both modify the same script.)*
+- Code Modification *(Moonwarmer merges code using DiffPlex so mods can edit the same script files.)*
 - Code Modifiction & New sprites that don't need custom collision or custom origins *(You can't set a collision mask, or edit origin with Moonwarmer.)*
 - *Note for above: The previous note can be circumvented by using gml functions like sprite_set_xoffset & sprite_set_yoffset or sprite_collision_mask*
 - Sound Modifictions/New Sounds *(not external sounds or music! embedded sounds.)*